chanchan098/Docs/math-net/PrimaryMath.md

 We can divide fractions using the following steps:

-1. When dividing two fractions, first determine which fraction is the dividend (the number being divided),
+1. first determine which fraction is the dividend (the number being divided),
    and which fraction is the divisor (number the dividend is divided by)
 2. Switch the positions of the numerator and denominator of the divisor; this is called taking the reciprocal
 3. Multiply the numerators of the dividend and the reciprocated divisor